 - Brooks became the first Black woman to be inducted into the American Academy of Arts and Letters in 1976.

-- She received the highest honor granted by the state of Illinois in 1997, the ‘Order of Lincoln.’
+- She received the highest honor granted by Illinois in 1997, the ‘Order of Lincoln.’

 - Brooks took on the role ofÂ Poet Laureate of the United States.